Cetirizine: Allergies

 Cetirizine's primary indication is for hay fever and other allergies.
 Because the symptoms of itching and redness in these conditions are caused by histamine acting on the H1 receptor, blocking those receptors temporarily relieves those symptoms.

-Cetirizine is also commonly prescribed to treat acute and (in particular cases) chronic urticaria, more efficiently than any other second-generation antihistamine.
+Cetirizine is also commonly prescribed to treat acute and (in particular cases) chronic urticaria (hives), more efficiently than any other second-generation antihistamine.

 Available forms

 Cetirizine is available over-the-counter in the US in the form of 5 and 10 mg tablets.
 A 20 mg strength is available by prescription only.
 It is also available as a 1 mg/mL syrup for oral administration by prescription.

-In the UK, up to 30 tablets of 10 mg are on the general sales list (of pharmaceuticals) and can be purchased without a prescription and without pharmacist supervision.
-The drug can be in the form of tablets, capsules or a syrup.
+In the UK, up to 30 tablets of 10 mg are on the general sales list (of pharmaceuticals) and can be purchased without a prescription and pharmacist supervision.
+The drug can be in the form of tablets, capsules or syrup.

 Adverse effects

 Commonly reported side effects of cetirizine include headache, dry mouth, drowsiness, and fatigue, while more serious, but rare, adverse effects reported include tachycardia and edema.

+Pruritus after discontinuation of cetirizine

-Discontinuing cetirizine after prolonged use (typically, use beyond six months) may result in generalized itching.
+Discontinuing cetirizine after prolonged use (typically, use beyond six months) may result in rare but severe generalized itching, also called pruritus.
+The itching generally occurs in patients who stop cetirizine after using the medication daily, and begins within a few days of stopping the medication.
+Although the mechanism by which cetirizine cessation causes itching is unknown, a case analysis by the FDA supports a causal relationship.

+The US Food and Drug Administration (FDA) analyzed cases of pruritus after stopping cetirizine in the FDA Adverse Event Reporting System (FAERS) database and medical literature through April 2017.
+Their report noted that some patients indicated the itchiness impacted their ability to work, sleep or perform normal daily activities.
+On 16 May 2025, the FDA issued a Drug Safety Communication regarding the pruritus that can occur after discontinuing long-term use of cetirizine and levocetirizine.

+The FDA communication reports that symptoms would typically go away after restarting the medicine, and in some individuals were addressed by weaning off.
+No specific schedule for weaning is provided in the drug information for cetirizine.